ellakoa/postcard-poem/content/posts/the-loveliest-prize.md

 aspect: landscape
 image: /img/goodwin-sands-one-163740.jpg
 metaImage: /img/beyond-pebbles-face-kingsdown.jpg
-alt: Sunrise over Kingsdown bay, rich colours reflect in wet sand, chalk rock and seaweed covered rocks in foreground
+alt: Sunrise over Kingsdown bay, the rich colours reflect in wet sand, chalk rocks covered in seaweed in the foreground.
 poem: |-
   Look to the horizon
   see the mighty sun soar